 Our business is subject to risks arising from changes in domestic and global economic conditions, including adverse economic conditions in markets in which we operate, which may harm our business.
-For example, the current concerns regarding inflation and the state of the economy has caused significant volatility and uncertainty in U.S. and international markets.
 If our future customers significantly reduce spending in areas in which our technology and products are utilized, or prioritize other expenditures over our technology and products, our business, financial condition, results of operations and prospects would be materially adversely affected.